 - o China "One Belt, One Road" Bane or Boon?

-- o India "Jugaad" Innovations
+- India "Jugaad" Innovations

-- o South Korea Impact of "Hallyu" Wave on Asia Pacific Business
+- South Korea Korean "FAANG"

-- o Indonesia The "Unlikely" Startup Boom
+- Indonesia "Gotong Royong"

-Format - Each team to present (10 minutes) - Maximum 10 simple slides (elevator pitch) with an additional 3 minutes of Q&A. Additional limit of 1 slide and 1 minute for groups with 7 instead of 6 members.
+Format - Each team to present (10 minutes) - Max 10mins with up to 10 simple slides with additional 3 minutes for Q&A. Groups with more than 6 members will have 1 minute more per additional person for Presentation but no extra slides.
 Extra slides and going over-time will result in penalties.